department-of-veterans-affairs/vets-api/README.md

 1. Follow post install instructions
   - always have Redis running as service
   - manually launch Redis `redis-server /usr/local/etc/redis.conf`
-3. Set the environment variables above according to your Redis configuration

 *Note*: If you encounter `Redis::CannotConnectError: Error connecting to Redis on localhost:6379 (Errno::ECONNREFUSED)`